MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 **1. Invalid Credentials.
 Verify the credential information from BambooHR App**

-Ensure that the scopes are correctly configured in the BambooHR App, and verify that the client ID and secret entered match those in the BambooHR App.
+Ensure that the scopes are correctly configured in the BambooHR App, and verify that the client ID and secret entered match in the BambooHR App.

 ## Next steps